 In September 2006, the SEC issued SAB 108, Considering the Effects of Prior Year Misstatements when Quantifying Misstatements in Current Year Financial Statements, which addresses the effects of prior year uncorrected misstatements in quantifying misstatements in current year financial statements.
-Misstatements are required to be quantified using both the balance-sheet ("iron-curtain") and income-statement approach ("rollover") and evaluated as to whether either approach results in a material error in light of quantitative and qualitative factors.
-SAB 108 is effective for fiscal years ending after November 15, 2006 and the Company adopted SAB 108 effective for the fiscal year ended December 31, 2006.
+Misstatements are required to be quantified using both the balance-sheet ("iron-curtain") and income-statement approach ("rollover") and evaluated as to whether either approach results in a material error in light of quantitative and qualitative and qualitative for the fiscal year ended December 31, 2006.
 The adoption of SAB 108 did not have a material impact on the Company's financial statements.